eeverman/andhow/README.md

 	with a specific name would provide a way to config that thru AH.
 *	Add a CONFIG_POINT.default(value) that creates an argument for the AppConfig that sets a default at creation time.
+*	Create a JNDI loader.
+This will expose some issues w/ dealing w/ configed values that are non-string.
+For instance, a JNDI param may already be an Integer, instead of needing to be converted from a string.
+*	The AppConfig should initial creating should have a key that is returned to allow resets for testing.